oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).
 Some extensions (e.g., [Derived Enumerations](#333-derived-enumerations), [Pointers](#335-pointers))
 supply field definitions and require the Fields element be empty.

+This structure allows each type definition to be treated as a graph node with minimal JADN-specific knowledge.
+Node name (TypeName), edge names (FieldID/FieldName), and edge endpoints (FieldType) are found at fixed positions.
+Other positions can be ignored when reading and filled with empty values when creating a node.
+Data such as multiplicity and link options can be used enrich a graph if recognized by the application.

 ### 3.1.1 Name Formats
 JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.